steffdimitrov/zipper/README.md

-# This is JOBS.BG Zipper library.
+# This is Zipper library.

 ## Description
 * It provides availability for archive (zip) files protected with password.